marxin/texi2rst-generated/sphinx/gcc/options-controlling-c++-dialect.rst

   methods, and there's at least one private member function that isn't a constructor or destructor.

-.. option:: -Wdelete-non-virtual-dtor , -Wdelete-non-virtual-dtor, -Wno-delete-non-virtual-dtor
+.. option:: -Wdelete-non-virtual-dtor , -Wdelete-non-virtual-dtor
+.. option:: -Wno-delete-non-virtual-dtor

   .. note::